 A driver who has not committed any offences has zero demerit points.
-When you commit an offence that carries demerit points, the points are added to your record.
-If you incur the threshold number of demerit points within a three-year period, a licence suspension or refusal is applied.
+When a driver commits an offence that carries demerit points, the points are added to their driving record.
+If a person incurs the threshold number of demerit points within a three-year period, a licence suspension or refusal is applied.

-While demerit points only count towards a suspension for a three year period, infringements are permanently recorded in the driver licence history.
+While demerit points only count towards a suspension for a three year period, infringements are permanently recorded in a person’s driving history.

 The demerit point thresholds are as follows:

 - Unrestricted licence (Class C): 12 points.

 - Heavy vehicle licence: 12 points (but the licence holder must have held a Class C licence for 12 or 24 months (depending on the type of vehicle to be driven) before being issued with the heavy vehicle licence.

 - Public vehicle licence: 12 points (but licence holders must hold other qualifications, including a Working With Vulnerable People card).